Island hopping in the Canary Islands: the complete guide

 Lanzarote - La Graciosa island hopping

-Tip: La Cocina beach is one of the most popular spots for dolphin-watching in La Graciosa.
+Tip: Bring your binoculars and head for La Cocina beach, one of the most popular dolphin-watching spots in La Graciosa.

 Boat arriving at La Cocina beach in La Graciosa, Spain